-The painful and debilitating effects of a sports injury or exercise injury can plague everyone from regular exercisers, to weekend warriors and aggressive athletes.
-Our approach to sports medicine addresses exercise injury that stems from long-term wear and tear damage to soft tissues and joints.
-Often, acute sports and exercise injury are caused by a weakening of these same tissues, resulting in posture imbalances and instability.
+The painful and debilitating effects of a sports injury or exercise injury can plague everyone, from regular exercisers to weekend warriors and aggressive athletes.
+Our approach to sports medicine addresses exercise injuries that stems from long-term wear and tear damage to soft tissues and joints.
+Often, acute sports and exercise injuries are caused by a weakening of these same tissues, resulting in posture imbalances and instability.

-Athletic injury or exercise injury are typically categorized two ways:
+Athletic injuries or exercise injuries are typically categorized two ways:

 For most adults, overuse and general wear and tear are to blame for a sports injury or exercise injury.
 Sports medicine therapies repair soft tissue and joint inflammation caused by repetitive motion and constant strain.
 The demands we place on our musculoskeletal system through sports and exercise can be more difficult to absorb as we age.
 Over a prolonged period of time, the damage from poor conditioning or constant strain may go unnoticed until pain symptoms present.

 Without proper treatment, an overuse injury becomes a debilitating cycle from which our bodies are not given a chance to recover.
 As a Manhattan sports medicine specialist, Dr. Nemirovsky is adept at diagnosing the root of an exercise injury and integrating the most effective and conservative treatments for recovery and pain relief.

 In sports medicine, traumatic injuries are classified based on severity: